DETAILED ACTION

 one or more non-transitory computer-readable media storing computing instructions that, when run on the one or more processors, cause the one or more processors to perform:

-The system as claimed is tool to assist the user in the creation of the schedule.
-That is to say a user given the known information could generate and validate a schedule; using the abilities of the human mind to evaluate the known information (information corresponding to allotting one or more containers) to make judgment (processing information) that generates and validates the delivery schedule. – Thus the within the abstract idea category of a mental process.
+In other words, the system as claimed is tool to assist the user in the validation and transmission of the resource management as it relates to a delivery schedule (vehicle movement within a timeframe).
+That is to say a user given the known information (extracted data frames) could validate information regarding the movement of vehicles and resources needs to satisfy the movement within a time period (scheduling) using the abilities of the human mind to evaluate the known information (extracted data frames and constraint information) to make judgment (validation). – Thus the within the abstract idea category of a mental process.

 Step 2A, prong 2: Does the claim recite additional elements that integrate the judicial exception into a practical application?